Publications

-McGraw, M.C., K. Haynes, K. Musgrave, and I. Ebert-Uphoff: Tropical Cyclone Structure in Synthetic Microwave Satellite Imgaery, in preparation for submission to Artificial Intelligence in Earth Systems, spring 2025.
+McGraw, M.C., K. Haynes, K. Musgrave, C. Slocum, J. Knaff, and I. Ebert-Uphoff: Tropical Cyclone Structure in Synthetic Microwave Satellite Imgaery, in preparation for submission to Artificial Intelligence in Earth Systems, winter 2026.

 V. Eyring, W.D.
 Collins, and coauthors (inc. M. McGraw): Pushing the frontiers in climate modeling and analysis with machine learning.
 Nature Climate Change, 14, 916-928, doi:s41558-024-02095-y. [link]